 Will be eligible for automatic admission to any campus of the University of Missouri.
-Applicants who do not meet these criteria may still be admitted, depending on other evidence of likely success and campus enrollment objectives.
-Additional factors considered for admission may include: - Extracurricular activities. - Outstanding talent and/or abilities. - College preparatory courses taken. - Evidence of marked improvement over time in high school academic record. - Significant work experience and/or family responsibilities. - A personal statement regarding one or more of the factors above in student's own hand (in essay form). - Recommendations by teachers, counselors, or principals.
-For additional information regarding admission requirements, contact the Office of Admissions at (314) 516-5451 or by e-mail at admissions@umsl.edu.
+Admission Appeals Applicants who do not meet the minimum admissions criteria may still be admitted, depending on evidence of likely success and campus enrollment objectives.
+Additional factors considered for admission may include: Additional factors considered for admission may include: - Completion of a rigorous llege preparatory curriculum. - Evidence of hardship or unusual circumstances that hindered academic performance - Significant work experience and/or family responsibilities. - Improvement over time in high school academic record - Students who fall short of the admission criteria have the option to submit a letter of appeal to address one or more of the factors above.
+The appeal letter should be addressed to the Admissions Appeals Committee, and additional letters of support are encouraged from teachers, counselors, or principals.
+For additional information regarding admission requirements, contact the Office of Admissions at 314-516-5451 or by e-mail at admissions@umsl.edu.
 Acceptance.